 After celebrating the new year in my hometown Malabrigo, we boarded a night bus to Córdoba.
 Long-distance bus travel is very popular and comfortable in Argentina; breakfast is served in your fully reclinable cama seat.
 We arrived fresh as a daisy in Cordoba, ready to pick up our rental car and start the eleven-hour drive to Salta.
 Turned out we were a bit too eager to get off the bus, as one important backpack stayed behind.
 Luckily, I managed to get a hold of the cleaning station across town.
 Slightly delayed but reunited with our backpack, we started driving through the green hills of Córdoba.

-The following morning, we explored the historic centre of Salta.
-The eye-catcher of the Plaza 9 de Julio is no doubt the cotton candy-colored Cathedral.
+The following morning, we explored the historic center of Salta.
+The eye-catcher of the Plaza 9 de Julio is no doubt the pastel pink cathedral.
 The plaza lined with trees offers a welcome break from the heat, much appreciated by the many furry friends.

 One of the beautiful historic buildings along the plaza harbors three 500-year old Inca children.
 The mummies were discovered on the Llullaillaco, one of the highest volcanoes in the Andes.
 The Museo de Arqueología de Alta Montaña (MAAM) displays a different mummy every six months, to safeguard preservation.